for igem 2020 teams

 YOUR IGEM TEAM CAN HELP

 You’re invited to join our pursuit of biotech conservation innovations.
 There are many ways synthetic biology can create tools for conservation.
-In the span of the iGEM year, what will your team be capable of?
-Could you create a synthetic horseshoe crab bait for fisheries?
+In the span of the iGEM year, what will your team do?
+Could you create a synthetic bait for fisheries?
 Generate pollutant remediating microbes?
 Use fish stem cells to make organoid chips for functional genomics testing?
-Develop a pathway to genetic bio-controls of sea urchins?
-What about using CRISPR/Cas9 for DNA-extraction-free monitoring of invasive species?
+Or develop a pathway to genetic bio-controls of sea urchins?
 These are just a few examples.
-Pick any problem in conservation that you would like to solve.
+Pick a problem in conservation that you want to solve.
 It’s up to you!

 The formidable crowd at iGEM Giant Jamboree 2019.
 Photos courtesy iGEM Foundation and Justin Knight.

 Lead Scientist Ben Novak at the Revive & Restore booth.

 Revive & Restore will award a $5,500 grant (USD) to up to 12 teams that meet our conservation criteria.
 This sum will be provided to help kick-off your team project and will offset the iGEM 2020 regular registration fee.
 We’ll also provide sponsored teams with a “kick-off” call as well as project feedback.